Solar Roof Tiles vs Solar Panels

 - Homeowners who want to generate as much solar energy as possible to maximise the return on their investment.

-Whether it’s tiles or panels you go for, you’ll be benefiting from free, renewable energy for your home, lowering your energy bills, carbon emissions and potentially earnings from the government’s Feed-in Tariff*.
+Whether it's tiles or panels you go for, you'll be benefiting from free, renewable energy for your home, lowering your energy bills and carbon emissions.
 Remember, solar technology is a long term investment for your family and the planet.